-Seniors Emily Pfeiffer and Natalie Armel are representing Lynchburg College as George C. Marshall Undergraduate Scholars.
+Seniors Emily Pfeiffer and Natalie Armel are representing University of Lynchburg as George C. Marshall Undergraduate Scholars.
 As members of the Marshall Scholarship program, the students will do research using primary materials from 20th-century diplomatic/military history and political affairs and will write papers based on their findings.

 The Marshall Scholarship program, which includes undergraduates at select Virginia and Mid-Atlantic colleges, is sponsored by the George C. Marshall Research Library in Lexington, Va.
 Students have access to both the resources and collections of the Marshall Research Library and materials from other archival repositories at colleges, universities and other institutions.